-Port of Savannah: working day and night on supply chain backlog
+Port of Savannah: Working day and night on supply chain backlog

 Lynch say they’re working to get more port storage space and also to have more containers moved by rail instead of having to be trucked from the port.

-Lynch says there has been a large backlog of thousands of containers but in the past two weeks that backlog has been reduced by up to 70 percent.
+Lynch says there has been a large backlog of thousands of containers but in the past two weeks that backlog has been reduced by up to 70%.
 He thanked truckers for that effort.

 He said there have been 14,000 truck “moves” per day in the past few weeks.
 (That is a truck going into the port and coming out with one or two containers.)